 If any of these minerals were determined to be necessary to the functionality or production of any products manufactured by Sony or a subcontracted manufacturer during a reporting period, Sony assessed the country of origin and the smelters at the product level through a supplier survey sent to all relevant suppliers, utilizing the Conflict Minerals Reporting Template of the RMI.
 The smelters identified by direct suppliers were then compared against the conflict-free smelter list prepared by the RMI, to further enhance the accuracy of Sony's findings.

-In 2018, while the results of Sony's due diligence for the report to the SEC did not reveal that any of the tin, tantalum, tungsten or gold in Sony's electronics products was sourced from the DRC or any of its adjacent countries, Sony concluded that it lacked sufficient information at this time to definitively determine the country of origin of all such minerals in its electronics products.
-Sony identified a total of 310 smelters and refiners as potential sources of four minerals and, of those, 257 smelters and refiners*3 were compliant with the Responsible Minerals Assurance Process (RMAP) or were currently under the RMAP audit process; 61 of these CFS in the supply chain were reported to procure materials from the DRC and its adjacent countries.
+In 2019, while the results of Sony's due diligence for the report to the SEC did not reveal that any of the tin, tantalum, tungsten or gold in Sony's electronics products was sourced from the DRC or any of its adjacent countries, Sony concluded that it lacked sufficient information at this time to definitively determine the country of origin of all such minerals in its electronics products.
+Sony identified a total of 326 smelters and refiners as potential sources of four minerals and, of those, 270 smelters and refiners*3 were compliant with the Responsible Minerals Assurance Process (RMAP) or were currently under the RMAP audit process; 88 of these smelters and refiners in the supply chain were reported to procure materials from the DRC and its adjacent countries.